MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/troubleshoot-resource-bridge.md

 ### Not able to connect - network and internet connectivity validation failed

-When deploying Arc resource bridge, you may receive an error with `errorCode` as `PostOperationsError`, `errorResponse` as code `GuestInternetConnectivityError` with a URL specifying port 53 (DNS).
-This may be due to the appliance VM IPs being unable to reach DNS servers, so they can't resolve the endpoint specified in the error.
+When you deploy Arc resource bridge, you may receive an error with `errorCode` as `PostOperationsError`, `errorResponse` as code `GuestInternetConnectivityError` with a URL specifying port 53 (DNS).
+This error may be due to the appliance VM IPs being unable to reach DNS servers, so they can't resolve the endpoint specified in the error.

 Error examples: